Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 mlagents-learn --help
 ```

-These additional CLI arguments are grouped into environment, engine and checkpoint.
+These additional CLI arguments are grouped into environment, engine, checkpoint and torch.
 The available settings and example values are shown below.

 #### Environment settings